-The gardens at Villa Melzi are also very pretty but lack the grandiose charm of those at Villa Serbelloni.
+The gardens at Villa Melzi are also attractive but lack the grandiose charm of those at Villa Serbelloni (there are several villas and gardens around Lake Como that are more interesting to visitors).

-The principal church in the town is the Church of San Giacomo, a 12th century church on the main square in the village centre.
+The principal church in the town is the Basilica of San Giacomo, a 12th century church on the main square in the village centre, Piazza della Chiesa.
 The church is in the roman style, noteworthy for the belltower and apse and that contains several important medieval artworks and artefacts.
+The artwork and frescoes in the dome and side chapels are the highlight.

-Another church of note is the Church of San Giovanni, on the waterfront next to the small harbour.
+Another church in Bellagio is the Church of San Giovanni, on the waterfront next to the small harbour.
 Although a church has stood here for several centuries, most of what we see today is the result of a Baroque 'makeover' (of both the facade and the interior) in the late 18th century.

 Other Bellagio and Lake Como attractions